-Being a proud cat parent is full of ups and downs —mostly ups!
-But one of the downers is when your cat becomes infested with a parasite, like worms.
-Owning a pet means you need to contend with the occasional gross factor, which also means you need to stay on top of cleaning.
+Being a proud cat parent is full of ups and downs—mostly ups!
+But one of the downs is contending with the occasional gross factor, such as litter box accidents, vomit messes, and parasites, which also means you need to stay on top of cleaning.

 Cleaning your house when your cat has worms is doubly important because it can ensure that they don’t become reinfested.
 We go over tips and tricks for cleaning your home when your cat has worms and the best ways to keep your kitty from getting them again!